-- Ensuring that all GAs must have a valid Social Security Number which must be presented to the Financial Services Office front desk within three weeks of being appointed (by the graduate student).
+- Ensure that all GAs have a valid Social Security Number which must be presented to the Financial Services Office front desk within three weeks of being appointed (by the graduate student).
 New international students who do not have an SSN can apply for one.
 Please refer to this website https://global.arizona.edu/international-students/graduate-students.

-- Appointing the GA in as timely a manner as possible.
-Please refer to the UAccess Employee Hiring Request Process and New Hire Process – Graduate Students, Notice of Appointment (NOA) for instructions.
+- Appoint the GA in as timely a manner as possible.
+Please refer to the UAccess Employee New Hire/Rehire Guide for instructions.

-- To be aware that a GA on an academic contract is not required to perform duties while classes are not in session (ex. before the start of classes, after finals, winter break, spring break), unless the student and department agree (preferably in writing) about this prior to the appointment start date.
+- Be aware that a GA on an academic contract is not required to perform duties outside of their contract dates unless the student and department agree (preferably in writing) about this prior to the appointment start date.
 If the student and department have agreed to additional duties, requiring additional pay, please see the section on supplemental compensation.

 - All Graduate Assistants/Associates (including GAs who are the sole instructor of a class) must be assigned a faculty or instructional staff supervisor, to whom they will report and who will be available to mentor them as necessary during the period of their appointment.
 Lead GAs and peer–to-peer mentoring can supplement this reporting structure.
 However, formal evaluation and supervision of GAs rest with the faculty or instructional staff supervisor.
 GAs may not evaluate other GAs.